 \textbf{Representation alignment.} In addition to scalar rewards, we incorporate representation alignment to provide auxiliary supervision for policy training.
 Specifically, for each terminal-state molecule, we extract single representations from Boltz2 that are computed during the binding affinity prediction process.
 We align these representations with the hidden single representations from the second layer of the policy network by maximizing cosine similarity.
 Here, we basically consider representation alignment to terminal-state molecules $s_T=m$:

+where $h_{\theta}(m)$ denotes the output of the distillation network given the hidden representation of the policy network, and $f(m)$ denotes the frozen Boltz2 representation.
+For distillation, we also introduce a lightweight distillation network parameterized as a two-layer MLP with a hidden dimension of $512$.
+We set the representation alignment coefficient to $\lambda = 10$.

-where $h_{\theta}(m)$ denotes the hidden representation of the graph transformer, and $f(m)$ denotes the frozen Boltz2 representation.
-Here, representation alignment is applied at the second graph transformer layer of the policy model, aligning its representations with those obtained from the Boltz2 Pairformer trunk.
+To be specific, representation alignment is applied at the second graph transformer layer of the policy model, aligning its representations with those obtained from the Boltz2 Pairformer trunk.
 Since the graph transformer in the policy network outputs only single atom-wise representations, alignment is enforced only for single representations, and Boltz2 pair representations are omitted.
 In this setting, Boltz2 representations span both ligand atoms and protein residues.
 We therefore slice the representations to retain only the ligand atom representations $f(m)$.

-For distillation, we also introduce a lightweight distillation network parameterized as a two-layer MLP with a hidden dimension of $512$.
-We set the representation alignment coefficient to $\lambda = 10$.

-We also study intermediate-state distillation as an ablation in \Cref{appx:distill_compare}.
+As an ablation study, we also study intermediate-state distillation as an ablation in \Cref{supp:distill_compare}.
 This is defined as follows:

 Here, $\mathcal{I}(s_t)$ denotes the index set of atoms in the terminal molecule $s_T$ that correspond to the molecular substructure present at the intermediate state $s_t$, and $f(m)_{\mathcal{I}(s_t)}$ denotes the representations of this corresponding substructure.
 In this ablation objective, an intermediate molecule $s_t$ may lead to multiple terminal molecules through different trajectory actions, resulting in multiple possible alignment targets for $h_{\theta}(s_t)$.
 To address this, we restrict alignment to representations of terminal molecules in the top $10\%$ by reward.